-Symptoms of acute overdose may include: nausea, vomiting, abdominal pain, numbness, tingling of the extremities, and rise in blood pressure, in severe cases followed by hypotension, respiratory depression, hypothermia, convulsions, and coma.
+Symptoms of acute overdose may include: nausea, vomiting, oliguria, abdominal pain, numbness, tingling of the extremities, rise in blood pressure, in severe cases followed by hypotension, respiratory depression, hypothermia, convulsions, and coma.

 Because reports of overdosage with methylergonovine maleate are infrequent, the lethal dose in humans has not been established.
 The oral LD50(in mg/kg) for the mouse is 187, the rat 93, and the rabbit 4.5.
 Several cases of accidental Methylergonovine Maleate Injection in newborn infants have been reported, and in such cases 0.2 mg represents an overdose of great magnitude.
 However, recovery occurred in all but one case following a period of respiratory depression, hypothermia, hypertonicity with jerking movements, and convulsions.

 Also, several children 1 to 3 years of age have accidentally ingested up to 10 tablets (2 mg) with no apparent ill effects.
 A postpartum patient took 4 tablets at one time in error and reported paresthesias and clamminess as her only symptoms.

 Treatment of acute overdosage is symptomatic and includes the usual procedures of: